 Out-of-Network Benefits - the description of how Benefits are paid for Covered Health Care Services provided by out-of-Network providers.
-The Schedule of Benefits will tell you if your plan offers Out-of-Network Benefits apply.
+The Schedule of Benefits will tell you if your plan offers Out-of-Network Benefits and how Out-of-Network Benefits apply.